vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 SIL Kit-specific CLI arguments will be overwritten by the config file passed by ``--configuration``.

 > **Example:**
-Here is an example that runs the Bytestream Socket Adapter and demonstrates the basic form of parameters that the adapter takes into account:
+Here is an example that runs the Byte Stream Socket Adapter and demonstrates the basic form of parameters that the adapter takes into account:
 >
->     SilKitAdapterQemu --name BytesSocketBridge --socket-to-bytestream localhost:81,toSocket,fromSocket
+>     sil-kit-adapter-byte-stream-socket --name BytesSocketBridge --socket-to-bytestream localhost:81,toSocket,fromSocket
 >
 > In this example, the adapter has `BytesSocketBridge` as participant name, and uses the default values for SIL Kit URI connection (`silkit://localhost:8501`). `localhost` and port `81` are used to establish a socket connection to a source of bidirectional data.
 When the socket is emitting data, the adapter will send it to the topic named `fromSocket`, and when data arrive on the `toSocket` topic, they are sent through the socket.